CARES Act Disclosure

 The CARES Act Higher Education Relief Fund provides funding to institutions for emergency financial aid grants to students whose lives have been disrupted by the COVID-19.
-The 30-day report for Pat Goins Benton Road Beauty School is stated below for June 2020.
+The 30-day report for Pat Goins Benton Road Beauty Schools is stated below for June 2020.

 1. A signed Certification and Agreement was returned to the U. S. Department on April 13, 2020.
-Pat Goins Benton Road Beauty School has used no less than 50% of the total of the funds received.
+Pat Goins Benton Road Beauty Schools has used no less than 50% of the total of the funds received.

 2. The total amount of $87,557 will be provided as Emergency Financial Aid Grants to the students pursuant to the institutions Certification and Agreement.

 3. $87,557 in Emergency Financial Aid Grants has been distributed to students under Section 1800 (a)(1) of the CARES Act as of March 31, 2021 submission.